Gainesville-area residents take their fight against the PW digital gateway to court

 Regarding the alleged violations of the state’s public notice rules, the lawsuit argues that Oct.
 18 and Oct.
 25 ads published in the Washington Post inadequately described the changes at hand.
 While state law requires that such notices include a “descriptive summary,” the lawsuit charges the county’s notice included only the specific land-use designations – a change from agricultural to “tech/flex” – but offered “absolutely no indication that this area is being replanned so as to allow the location there of data centers.”

-Regarding the alleged violation of open meetings law, the lawsuit alleges that Wheeler participated in an April 2022 a telephone call involving two digital gateway area landowners that involved “the simultaneous conversation of three or more members of the [board of supervisors.]”
+Regarding the alleged violation of open meetings law, the lawsuit alleges that Wheeler participated in an April 2022 telephone call involving two digital gateway area landowners that involved “the simultaneous conversation of three or more members of the [board of supervisors.]”
 The lawsuit cites an ongoing lawsuit among property owners under contract to sell their land to data center developers as the source of information about the call.

-The lawsuit also alleges that Supervisor Victor Angry, D-Neabsco, likely violated the state’s open meetings law by collaborating on changes to the digital gateway CPA with Supervisors Andrea Bailey, D-Potomac, Margaret Franklin, D-Woodbridge, and Kenny Boddye, D-Occoquan, prior to the Nov.
+The lawsuit also alleges that Supervisors Victor Angry, D-Neabsco, Andrea Bailey, D-Neabsco, Margaret Franklin, D-Woodbridge and Kenny Boddye, D-Occoquan, likely violated the state’s open meetings law by collaborating on changes to the digital gateway prior to the Nov.
 2 vote.

+Angry mentioned working with the other supervisors on proposed amendments to the CPA before the Nov.
+2 vote.
 Angry “did not identify the context in which this collaboration took place; however, on information and belief … the collaboration may have been through in-person meetings, simultaneous emails, or simultaneous telephone calls,” the lawsuit states.
-“If such is the case, it appears likely that that such efforts violated Virginia’s open meetings law.”
+“If such is the case, it appears likely that such efforts violated Virginia’s open meetings law.”

 Regarding the lawsuit’s allegation that the digital gateway CPA “unlawfully force[s] the taxpayers” to purchase parkland, the lawsuit states that almost 500 of the more than 807 acres of parkland designated in the plan are not part of the rezoning applications and thus will have to be purchased by the county, according to the supervisors' discussions prior to the Nov.
 2 vote.